silitics/rugpi/www/docs/getting-started.md

 ```

 This will build an image `build/images/tryboot-pi4.img`.
-This image uses Raspberry Pi's [`tryboot` feature](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#fail-safe-os-updates-tryboot) for booting and system updates.
+This image uses Raspberry Pi's [`tryboot` feature](https://www.raspberrypi.com/documentation/computers/config_txt.html#example-update-flow-for-ab-booting) for booting and system updates.
 It also includes the necessary firmware update for Raspberry Pi 4.
 Checkout the comments in `rugpi-bakery.toml` to find an image that is compatible with your specific model of Raspberry Pi.

+Building images based on other templates is analogous.

 Congratulations!
 You built your first image with Rugpi Bakery. 🙌

 The resulting images can be written to a storage medium, e.g., an SD card, an NVMe drive, or a thumb drive.
 Compatible systems can then directly boot off the storage medium.
 On the first boot, Rugpi Ctrl will usually bootstrap the device.
-For instance, it will typically automatically repartition the storage medium and create additional file systems.
+For instance, it will typically automatically repartition the storage medium and create additional filesystems.

 Feel free to explore the template and modify it according to your needs. 🚀

-To learn how to apply your own customizations, checkout the [user guide's section on System Customization](./guide/system-customization).
+To learn how to apply your own customizations, continue reading the [user guide](./guide).